Skip to content

 One of the most devastating patterns we see is sextortion.
 This often includes:

-• A predator persuading or pressuring a child into sending a nude or sexual image,
+• A predator persuading or pressuring a child into sending a nude, sexual, or sexually explicit image,

 • Once they have the image, they threaten to send it to friends, family, school, or post it online unless the child: